People

 Michelle Liu

-I am a junior at Johns Hopkins University double majoring in Psychology and Public Health Studies.
+I am a senior at Johns Hopkins University double majoring in Psychology and Public Health Studies.
 My research interests lie in mood and anxiety disorders, evidence-based positive psychology interventions, and the synergies between them to improve mental health outcomes.
 I’m excited to develop valuable skills and insights at the Papadakis lab which I can apply to future endeavors in promoting well-being.
 Ultimately, I aim to pursue a doctoral degree in clinical psychology.

 nicole.image